 Rainbow House provides shelter for abandoned children infected with HIV/AIDS.
 These children are stigmatized by society and often abandoned on the streets.
-Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies and a loving home.
+Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies, an education and a loving home.

 In developing countries like Haiti, HIV/AIDS is one of the most significant health issues.
 This potentially deadly virus requires medical intervention to treat it successfully and education to eradicate the spread of it.
 Ignorance and stigma make getting treatment a difficult process.
 Adults and innocent children are frequently turned away from hospitals and denied care.
 Children are robbed of their childhood and scorned by their community.